awslabs/sbt-aws/docs/public/README.md

 - [Amazon Cognito](https://console.aws.amazon.com/cognito/v2/idp/user-pools)
 - [API Gateway](https://console.aws.amazon.com/apigateway/main/apis)

-Once done, we now have the left side of our conceptual [diagram](#high-level-design) deployed, and we did it with a single construct.
+Once done, we now have the left side of our conceptual [diagram](#high-level-design) deployed, and we did it with just a few constructs.
 It deployed not only the API surface of our control plane, but also wired it up to EventBridge.
 Next, we'll start deploy the application plane, and connect it to the same EventBridge bus, so we can act upon those control plane messages.

 #### Application Plane